 Thanks to strict regulations and testing, drunk driving is among the least likely causes of large truck accidents.
 Truck drivers stand to lose their commercial driver’s license if found to be driving while intoxicated.
 Even so, fatal truck accidents involving legally drunk truck drivers happen hundreds of times a year, according to the Federal Motor Carrier Safety Administration.
 Trucking companies and truckers are required to carry higher amounts of liability insurance because of the harm a large truck can cause in a crash.

 If a trucker at the wheel in an accident is suspected of drinking, he or she should be administered a field sobriety test at the scene and formally tested soon afterward.
 Anyone injured in a crash caused by a drunk or drinking semi-truck driver stands a good chance of recovering compensation for their injuries and other losses if they act promptly to seek experienced legal help.

-The Texas truck accident law firm of Herrman & Herrman, P.L.L.C., with offices in Houston, Corpus Christi, Brownsville, McAllen and San Antonio, thoroughly investigates truck accidents in order to pursue maximum compensation for our clients.
+The Texas truck accident law firm of Herrman & Herrman, P.L.L.C., with offices in Houston, Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth , thoroughly investigates truck accidents in order to pursue maximum compensation for our clients.
 We have the resources, including a dedicated accident investigation team, to see truck crash cases through to their resolution.

 Contact us today at (361) 882-4357 for a free discussion about how we can help you, just as we have helped families from across the Rio Grande Valley recover financially from serious losses caused by negligent drivers.